urbit/docs/tutorials/sail-and-udon.md

-`:~` creates a list out of the three elements: `navhome/'/docs/'`, which indicates that navigating “home” will bring you to the urbit.org/docs section of the website; `sort/'28',` which assigns it the 28th position of the immediate section that contains it, the one you see in the sidebar;
+`:~` creates a list out of the three elements: `navhome/'/docs/'`, which indicates that navigating “home” will bring you to the urbit.org/docs section of the website; `sort/'28'`, which assigns it the 28th position of the immediate section that contains it, the one you see in the sidebar;
 and `title/'Udon'`, which gives the page its title.
 The `==` digraph terminates the list.

-`;>` is a Sail rune that creates a node that contains everything that follows it, telling the parser that that text should be interpreted as Udon.
+`;>` is a Sail rune that creates a node that contains everything that follows it, telling the parser that this text should be interpreted as Udon.
 It’s not technically front matter, but you’ll always find it following the front matter, since all Udon must come after this rune.